Tawshif/gulp/README.md

 # Gulp starter Project for HTML, SASS, JS

-this is inspired from CSS trick tutorial. i am customizing this according to my own needs.
+this is inspired from CSS trick.
+I have customized according to my need.